A voice-driven daily document

 The day's dictation as a markdown file open in VS Code: a dated daily document of transcribed notes.

-Everything lands in one plain .md file — yours to open in any editor.
+Everything lands in a plain .md file, ready to open in any editor.

 A finished transcript open in SpeakWith: timestamped lines beside an audio player, ready to click a line and jump to that point in the recording.